Heart Murmur, Calder Valley Poetry (2019), £7.00, available from: www.caldervalleypoetry.com

 The MPhil was hard work because of the endless revisions of poems I had thought were finished until I took them to the termly residential workshops.
 The feedback from the other students and staff was invaluable.
 Every month I also sent four or five poems to my ‘creative’ tutor for comment.
 He did not give praise easily and I had to be resilient when he pointed out the inevitable clichés or clumsy phrasing.
 For the degree, I submitted a collection of around thirty poems written during the two years of the course, and a critical essay on a poet of my choice – Sharon Olds in my case.
 About half of the poems in the collection were based on my work as a doctor.
 I included a few from my perspective as a patient as well.
 This was the beginning of Heart Murmur.

-Two poems from Heart Murmur will be included in the NHS Anthology These Are The Hands due out in March 2020.
+Two poems from Heart Murmur have been included in the NHS Anthology These Are The Hands published in March 2020 by Fairacre Press.